 - A Christmas Carol – This year I decided to read the abridged version of this classic.
 I chose the one Dickens edited himself, advertised as a 90-minute read-aloud version.
 My version was divided into four scenes and had some pretty cool illustrations by Carter Goodrich.
 As with Peter Pan, the archaic language and sentence construction was sometimes difficult to read aloud; unlike with Pan, the kids merely tolerated the story.
 In fact, when I picked up the book to read the third scene, Goobie settled into her seat with a resigned, “Well, this certainly wouldn’t be a five-star book for me!”
 I had to laugh.
 Since my goal was exposure more than anything, this wasn’t heartbreaking for me.

 - The Narnia Books – Since this classic series had been sitting untouched on my shelf, I thought I’d read it aloud.
 The kids were intrigued by The Magician’s Nephew and spellbound by The Lion, the Witch, and the Wardrobe.
-We read four more books in the series (still haven’t gotten to The Last Battle–needed to hit some other titles before vacation).
-They enjoyed them, but I felt like LW&W was the most engaging for them, with The Voyage of the Dawn Treader perhaps ranking second. (‘Love and I both remember reading those two titles as kids, too, so I’m not sure if they are truly the most engaging–since both of us remember them–or if I’m projecting my feelings onto my kids.)
+We read four more books in the series, took a break for some vacation-related reading, and then went back and finished the series by the kids’ request.
+They enjoyed them all, but I felt like LW&W was the most engaging for them, with The Voyage of the Dawn Treader and The Last Battle as the two next in line. (‘Love and I both remember reading the first two titles as kids, too, so I’m not sure if they are truly the most engaging–since both of us remember them–or if I’m projecting my feelings onto my kids.)

 - Little House on the Prairie – Yeah, I know I like Big Woods best and I already read both of them to the kids anyhow, but since we’re going on a vacation that will take us through a big part of the west, this seemed like a pertinent read.
 We were going to visit one of the LIW homestead sites, but unfortunately we’re not going to have time to squeeze that in anymore.